 5.1. supply Products and Services to the Partner upon and subject to the terms of this Agreement, including the Supply Terms forming Part D of the Agreement;

-5.3. endeavour to inform the Partner at least three months in advance in the event Smoothwall decides at its discretion to stop supplying any of the Products and Services.
+5.3. endeavor to inform the Partner at least three months in advance in the event Smoothwall decides at its discretion to stop supplying any of the Products and Services.

 6. Obligations of the Partner

 6.1.
 Development of the market